hienhoceo-dpsmedia/WordPress-Security-with-Nginx-on-FastPanel/README.md

 ### Handling New Websites

-The installer creates a nightly cron job that re-runs itself (`/usr/local/sbin/wp-security-nightly.sh` at 02:30).
-Any new FastPanel site you add today will be picked up automatically tonight.
+The installer creates a nightly cron job that calls the local updater (`/usr/local/sbin/wp-security-nightly.sh` → `/usr/local/share/wp-security/update-vhosts-nightly.sh`) at 02:30.
+Any new FastPanel site you add today will be picked up automatically tonight without re-downloading the installer.

 Need instant coverage (or disabled the cron job)?
 Just rerun: